 A primary goal of these insurance marketplaces is to ensure healthcare is affordable and easy to access for all Americans.
 Family Equality Council urges you to review your options and to enroll.
 While seeking healthcare through these marketplaces, LGBT individuals and their families should know:

 - Discrimination in the marketplace based on sexual orientation or gender identity is prohibited.
 Insurance providers and navigators – consumer assistant agents whose job is to help guide potential enrollees through the marketplace – are legally prohibited from discriminating against LGBT individuals.

-- Plans include coverage for the diverse needs of LGBT individuals and their families.
+- Plans include coverage for the diverse needs of LGBTQ individuals and their families.
 Options for coverage will cover doctor visits, hospitalization, emergency services, and more.

-- Coverage for same-sex partners or families with parents who are LGBT is available.
-In many states, same-sex partners and families with parents who are LGBT will be eligible to enroll in family plans.
+- Coverage for same-sex partners or families with LGBTQ parents is available.
+In many states, same-sex partners and LGBTQ-headed families will be eligible to enroll in family plans.
 In states without this option, these families will be eligible for tax credits to cover the costs of purchasing a plan.